pjose92/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational database is a specific data storing system where data is represented in tables (columns and rows) SQL (Structured Query Language) is the language to query against relational databases.

 - [ ] Why do tables need a `primary key`?

+For SQL to identify the data when querying.
+Without the unique primary keys, database would not know how to identify those records.

 - [ ] What is the name given to a table column that references the primary key on another table.

+foreign key

+foreign key is a column (or columns) that references a column (most often the primary key) of another table.
+The purpose of the foreign key is to ensure referential integrity of the data.
+In other words, only values that are supposed to appear in the database are permitted.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+A middle reference table that reference the combo of both side.

 ## Minimum Viable Product